Dear readers of ADxS.org, please forgive the disruption.

 • Adults with insecure-ambivalent attachment:

-• Show in the interview, through a lengthy, often contradictory history and description of their multiple relationships, how emotionally entangled they still are with, for example, their parents and other relationship figures into adulthood.14
+• Show in the interview through a lengthy, often contradictory story and description of their diverse relationships how emotionally entangled they still are with their parents and other relationship persons, for example, until adulthood.16

-• More severe ADHD symptomatology than an insecure-ambivalent attachment style, much more severe ADHD symptomatology than a secure attachment style.13
+• Stronger ADHD symptomatology than an insecure-ambivalent attachment style, much stronger ADHD symptomatology than a secure attachment style.15

 • Relatively low oxytocin response